Research Briefing 02

 Merrill Swain

-Canadian French immersion students receive thousands of hours of comprehensible input—they're surrounded by French instruction throughout their school years.
-Yet despite this massive input exposure, their productive abilities lag significantly behind native speakers.
+Canadian French-immersion students receive thousands of hours of comprehensible input — they're surrounded by French instruction throughout their school years.
+Yet despite that massive exposure, their productive abilities lag significantly behind native speakers.

-Engagement isn't a "nice to have"—it's fundamental to how learning works.
-Emotional connection, low anxiety, and relationships directly impact acquisition.
+Engagement isn't a "nice to have" — it's fundamental to how learning works.
+Emotional connection, low anxiety, and relationships directly shape acquisition.

 "Engagement has been called the 'holy grail of learning.'"